Penn State's Sexual Assault and Relationship Violence Hotline

 The Evidence Collection Exam, available at the Emergency Department at Mt.
 Nittany Medical Center on Park Avenue in State College, includes a thorough examination and any evidence of the assault found during the exam is collected (such as DNA from the perpetrator from the victim's body).
 This process includes a team approach involving a specially trained examiner, a police officer (from the jurisdiction where the assault occurred), and an advocate from the Women's Resource Center.
 All evidence collection exams require notifying police of the assault.
 An evidence collection exam is only done with the victim's written consent.
 Concerns about sexually transmitted infections and pregnancy (for females) are also addressed at the time of this exam.
 Emergency contraception is usually offered at the time of the visit, as well, in order to substantially reduce the risk for pregnancy.

 Additional information regarding sexual assault is available at the Center for Women Students.
-The Penn State Protocol to Assist Victims of Relationship, Domestic, and Sexual Violence has extensive information pertaining to service for sexual assault victims at Penn State.

 - Non-Evidence Collection Exam